2025

 Example

-• study investigating the effect of sleep deprivation and calorie restriction on cognitive performance.
+• Study investigating the effect of sleep deprivation and calorie restriction on cognitive performance.

 • Independent Variable 1: Amount of sleep (categorical with three levels, such as “Full 8 hours,” “4 hours,” and “No sleep”).